Build A Complete Pedal Board For Under £150

-OK, so we’re kind of cheating here as this combination features a multi-effects pedal, but it’s a seriously good one and brings the price way lower than £150!
-For starters, we have the Electro Harmonix Pedalboard Bag, that features a great selection of handy dividers and Velcro strips to keep your pedals in place during transit.
-It even includes a non-slip board on the inside to place your pedals on.
+OK, so we’re kind of cheating here as this combination features a multi-effects pedal.
+But it’s a seriously good one and brings the price way lower than £150!
+For starters, we have the Electro Harmonix Pedalboard Bag, which features a great selection of handy dividers and Velcro strips.
+Essential to keep your pedals in place during transit.
+It even includes a non-slip board on the inside on which to place your pedals.
 Easy to carry and even easier to set up – a great choice.

 Finally we have the Electro Harmonix Screaming Bird Guitar Effects Pedal.
 This killer pedal from the folks at EHX provides up to 20dB of high frequency gain to any amplifier – perfect for when you want to kick in to a solo.
-This great pedal is ideal when you need to push your sound just that little bit further or to really make those riffs pop over the sound of the drums.
-This might only be a 2 pedal combination, but it’s everything you need to gig with, especially as both pedals can be powered via batteries.
+This pedal is ideal when you need to push your sound just that little bit further or to really make those riffs pop over the sound of the drums.
+Although this is only a 2 pedal combination, but it’s everything you need to gig with, especially as both pedals can be powered via batteries.

 - BOSS BCB-30 Pedal Board

 First up we have the BOSS BCB-30 Pedal Board.
 This has been custom built by the team at BOSS to take up to three of their fantastic (and sturdy) pedals, including all the power and patch leads needed.
 Like all their pedals, this pedal board is as heavy duty as they come, made from moulded resin.
 As such, it will last years and years of gigging, keeping your guitar effects and cables as safe as can be.